diazwatson/merchdocs/src/_includes/amazon-fulfilled-by-configure.md

-## To configure Stock / Quantity settings:
+## To configure Fulfilled By settings:

 1. Expand **Fulfilled By**.